Home » Water Quality » Contaminants » Effective Ways to Remove Fluoride from Water (99% Removal)

 Health Effects of Drinking Fluoride Contaminated Water

-Several health effects have been linked to drinking fluoridated water, including an increased risk of bone fractures, skeletal fluorosis, arthritis, and muscle damage.
-Some studies have also suggested that fluoride may interfere with the body’s ability to produce the thyroid hormone.
+Drinking water with too much fluoride can lead to several health problems.
+These include an increased risk of bone fractures, a condition called skeletal fluorosis, arthritis, and muscle damage.
+Some studies even suggest that high fluoride levels can interfere with the body’s ability to produce the thyroid hormone.

-Although fluoride is often added to water supplies to improve dental health, too much of it can be harmful.
-Fortunately, there are a couple of ways to remove it from your water.
+While fluoride is often added to water supplies to improve dental health, too much of it can be harmful.
+Fortunately, there are effective ways to remove it from your water.

-However, there’s no really cheap way of doing this effectively.
-These methods can be quite expensive, especially if you’re looking for large scale fluoride water treatment.
+Note that the available methods can be quite expensive, especially if you’re looking for large-scale fluoride water treatment.

-Here are the best methods to remove fluoride from water:
+Here are the best methods to remove fluoride from your water:

 • Reverse osmosis water filters